-Noel Boaz is an American biological anthropologist, author, educator, physician, and founder of the Virginia Museum of Natural History.
+Noel Boaz is Professor of Anatomy and Director of the Anatomy Laboratory at Emory & Henry College School of Health Sciences.
+He is known as a biological anthropologist, author, educator, physician, and founder of the Virginia Museum of Natural History, where he is a Senior Fellow.
 In addition he is founder of the Integrative Centers for Science and Medicine and the International Institute for Human Evolutionary Research.
+He is an elected member of the American Association of Clinical Anatomists Committee on Anatomical Terminology.

 He served as lecturer in anthropology at UCLA in 1977–78, and assistant professor of anthropology and anatomy at NYU in 1978–83.
 At Ross University he served as professor of anatomy and director of research development for the School of Medicine.